Skip to content

 Ranking: When the user types a search query, search engine algorithms choose the most relevant and useful content from hundreds of billions of web pages within the Search Index.
 The ranking algorithms have numerous factors, and Google doesn’t publicly disclose the complete list.

-As you see, these three phases are critically important and interdependent.
+These three phases are critically important and interdependent.
 Without first being crawled and indexed, the web page won’t be ranked by Google at all.

 Listen to Liam Bartholomew, VP of Marketing at Cognism and Gaetano DiNardi, Growth Advisor, discuss Cognism’s SEO strategy 👇